theodoreOnzGit/thermal_hydraulics_rs/README.md

 This is a classic OpenFOAM tutorial method to track test data.

+## Patch Notes

+### v 0.0.6

+Added some examples within source code, meant to show how to use the library to construct heat transfer components.
+These examples were tested to be relatively memory leak free.
+Copy and paste these to start your own.

+Also, corrected some bugs with connecting via advection HeatTransferInteractionType between array CVs.

 ## Licensing

 I developed this library as part of my PhD thesis and used